-The Birthplace at University of Minnesota Masonic Children's Hospital is now employing a new tool which has the potential to shorten the duration of labor, lessen the likelihood of c-sections and potentially decrease the need for an epidural during childbirth.
+The Birthplace at University of Minnesota Masonic Children's Hospital employs a tool that has the potential to shorten the duration of labor, lessen the likelihood of Cesarean births and potentially decrease the need for an epidural during childbirth.

-Called a “birthing sling,” the new birthing aid is a soft ribbon of cloth that dangles from an ‘O’ ring in the ceiling of a delivery room.
+Called a “labor sling,” the birthing aid is a soft ribbon of cloth that hangs from an ‘O’ ring in the ceiling of a birth room.
 Capable of holding more than 500 pounds, the sling supports the expecting mother in an upright position during labor.
-Masonic Children’s Hospital is the first hospital in the state to offer this option for expecting moms.
+University of Minnesota Masonic Children’s Hospital was the first hospital in the state to offer this option for expecting moms.

 The increased mobility in turn makes contractions more effective and helps the baby find the best fit through the birth canal.
-This helps reduce labor time and—ideally—the rate of cesarean sections, a procedure that is associated with risk of infection and increased blood loss, longer recovery time for the mother and potential breathing problems for the infant.
-Nationwide, about one third of all women give birth by cesarean section.
+This helps reduce labor time and—ideally—the rate of Cesarean births, a procedure that is associated with risk of infection and increased blood loss, longer recovery time for the mother and potential breathing problems for the infant.
+Nationwide, about one third of all women give birth by Cesarean birth.

-Fairview Health Services Midwife Heather Jelinek, CNM, helped implement the birthing slings and the ceiling supports needed to suspend them at Masonic Children’s Hospital.
+Fairview Health Services Certified Nurse Midwife Heather Jelinek, DNP, APRN, CNM, helped implement the labor slings and the ceiling supports needed to suspend them at University of Minnesota Masonic Children’s Hospital.
 Jelinek partnered with colleague Sheila Kennedy, SNM, RN, a student nurse-midwife, to develop guidelines and patient education materials for safe use of the sling.

 "The freedom to move during labor is important to many women,” Jelinek said.
 “By moving the bed to the side of the room and utilizing the birth slings, yoga mats and birth balls, women have the option of being upright and moving through their labor.”

 Research demonstrates that mobility and upright positioning in labor also leads to a lower pain score, resulting in reduced epidural use.
-Experts hope birthing slings will have a similar result.
+Experts hope labor slings will have a similar result.

-Birthing slings are used in other countries frequently, including a number of nations in Europe.
-Prior to this new service, University of Minnesota Health midwives and nursing staff used other tools to achieve similar effects such as exercise balls, bed sheets or the birthing bed itself.
+Labor slings are used in other countries frequently, including a number of nations in Europe.
+Prior to the introduction of the labor sling at our hospital in 2016, University of Minnesota Health midwives and nursing staff used other tools to achieve similar effects such as exercise balls, bed sheets or the birthing bed itself.